Sorry, you need to enable JavaScript to visit this website.

 Support young entrepreneurs in the cultural and creative sectors

-Support to young entrepreneurs in the cultural and creative sectors is provided through the funding schemes of the Deputy Ministry of Culture (sub-chapter 8.4 Promoting Culture and cultural participation) and the Ministry of Energy, Commerce and Industry (sub-chapter 3.9 Start-up funding for young entrepreneurs).
+Support to young entrepreneurs in the cultural and creative sectors is provided through the funding schemes of the Deputy Ministry of Culture (refer to section 8.4 Promoting Culture and cultural participation) and the Ministry of Energy, Commerce and Industry (refer to section 3.9 Start-up funding for young entrepreneurs of Chapter 3 ‘Employment & Entrepreneurship’).